WICG/first-party-sets/README.md

 ## Chrome’s Submission Guidelines and FPS Canonical List

-Chrome’s implementation will depend on the  list of First-Party Sets generated via the process described in [Submission Guidelines](https://github.com/GoogleChrome/first-party-sets/blob/main/FPS-Submission_Guidelines.md).
+Chrome’s implementation will depend on the  list of Related Website Sets generated via the process described in [Submission Guidelines](https://github.com/GoogleChrome/first-party-sets/blob/main/FPS-Submission_Guidelines.md).
 The guidelines aim to provide developers with clear expectations on how to submit sets to the [canonical list](https://github.com/GoogleChrome/first-party-sets/blob/main/first_party_sets.JSON) that the browser will consume and apply to its behavior.

 ## Leveraging the Storage Access API